 Iasmin Omar Ata is a Middle Eastern & Muslim award-winning comics artist, game designer, and illustrator who creates art about coping with illness, understanding identity, dismantling oppressive structures, and Arab-Islamic futurism.
 Their recent graphic novel, Mis(h)adra, has resonated with readers and reviewers alike with its vivid and searingly honest account of epileptic lived experience.
 Iasmin has been reviewed by Kirkus, Publishers Weekly, The Electronic Intifada, Library Journal, NPR, and such; they’ve taught & spoken at the New York Public Library and Harvard University.
 They thrive on dedication, dreams, and hard work — and believe wholeheartedly in the healing power of art.

 Ghassan Zaqtan is a Palestinian poet and novelist, based in Ramallah.
-He was born in Beit Jala, near Bethlehem, and has lived in Jordan, Beirut, Damascus, and Tunis.
-His book “Like a Straw Bird it Follows me”, translated by Fady Joudah, was awarded the Griffin Poetry Prize, 2013. .
-In recognition of his achievement and contribution to Arabic and Palestinian literature, Ghassan Zaqtan was awarded the National Medal of Honor in 2013.
-He was awarded the Mahmoud Darwish Excellence Award in 2016, along with Elias Khoury and Alice Walker.
-His name appeared twice among the short-listed award winners of the Neustadt International Prize for Literature in 2014 and 2016.
-Zaqtan writes weekly column in the Palestinian newspaper Al-Ayyam, and is a consultant for cultural policies in the Welfare Association and is a member of the executive board of the Mahmoud Darwish Foundation.
+He was born in Beit Jala, and has lived in Jordan, Beirut, Damascus, and Tunis.
+In recognition of his contributions to Arabic and Palestinian literature, Ghassan Zaqtan was awarded the National Medal of Honor.
+He was awarded the Mahmoud Darwish Excellence Award in 2016, alongside Elias Khoury and Alice Walker, and was shortlisted twice for the Neustadt International Prize for Literature in 2014 and 2016.
+His book “Like a Straw Bird It Follows Me”, translated by Fady Joudah, was awarded the Griffin Poetry Prize in 2013.
+Zaqtan writes a weekly column in the Palestinian newspaper, Al-Ayyam, and sits on the executive board of the Mahmoud Darwish Foundation.